Settorezero/Arlok/docs/BOM.md

 (*) when you buy the Tamiya 70144 ballcaster kit, there are parts for making 2 ballcasters.
     Maybe you can share the extra ballcaster part with a friend so he can build an Arlok too.

-(**) user @rbonghi made O-Rings using TPU and 3D-Printer.
+(**) There are 2 kinds of tires that can be 3D-Printed using TPU.
 If your 3D printer can handle TPU, try
-     first to print them yourself: see in [STL folder](../stl)
+     first to print them yourself: see in [STL folder](../stl) for the Tires.

 ### <a name="ita"></a>6) All Parts - Links to products only for Italian Users